The Grandfather (1998 film): Plot

-Lucrecia is well connected.
+Lucrecia is well-connected.
 Her latest liaison with Jaime, a government minister, has benefited the village in which her lands lie.
 When she sees her family relationships and a future move from the provinces to Madrid threatened, she tries to use her standing with the town’s authorities and the local clergy to thwart the old man in his quest.
-Their plan is to have the Count of Albrit confined in a nearby monastery, but the still-formidable Don Rodrigo quickly realizes their intentions and manages to escape their trap.
-He reminds some of the smarmy villagers of their checkered past in the days when the Count of Albrit was a power to be reckoned with.
+Their plan is to have the Count of Albrit confined to a nearby monastery, but the still-formidable Don Rodrigo quickly realizes their intentions and manages to escape their trap.
+He reminds some of the smarmy villagers of their checkered past when the Count of Albrit was a power to be reckoned with.

-During his quest to find the true origin of his granddaughters, the Count of Albrit befriends the girl’s teacher, poor old Pío Coronado.
+During his quest to find the true origin of his granddaughters, the Count of Albrit befriends the girls' teacher, poor old Pío Coronado.
 Too kind for his own good and saddled with six unseen but abusive and sluttish daughters, Coronado would like to kill himself, but he lacks the courage.
-The straightforward Count tells the tutor that he will be only too happy to toss him off a cliff into the sea, whenever Coronado is ready.
+The straightforward Count tells the tutor that he will be only too happy to toss him off a cliff into the sea whenever Coronado is ready.

 In the meantime, Senén, a mercenary servant, offers an incriminating love letter for sale.
-The letter implies that Dolly, the eldest of the two girls, who all along has defended forcefully the well being of her grandfather, is the legitimate child.
-With this piece of information, Don Rodrigo confronts his daughter in law once again.
-He asks her to allow him to live with Dolly in the family rural estate, but Lucrecia refuses to be parted from any of her daughters without admitting the truth about Dolly’s paternity.
+The letter implies that Dolly, the eldest of the two girls, who has always forcefully defended the well-being of her grandfather, is the legitimate child.
+With this piece of information, Don Rodrigo confronts his daughter-in-law once again.
+He asks her to allow him to live with Dolly on the family rural estate, but Lucrecia refuses to be parted from any of her daughters without admitting the truth about Dolly’s paternity.
 Soon after, Lucrecia’s confessor reveals to Don Rodrigo that he has been in the wrong.
 Nelly is his biological granddaughter.
 Finally reconciling with the Count of Albrit, Lucrecia leaves for Madrid with Nelly.
-Dolly stays behind with don Rodrigo, who has his wishes fulfilled.
+Dolly stays behind with Don Rodrigo, who has his wishes fulfilled.
 Pio Coronado buries his suicidal intentions.